thomasWeise/programmingWithPython/README.md

     - text/main/introduction/pythonLogo.pdf
     - text/main/introduction/pythonLogo.svg
 + all screenshots from websites
++ The illustration of LIU Hui (刘徽) in file "text/main/basics/variables/assignment/liu_hui.jpg" is from Wenqi Ying (应雯棋), editor.
+Commemoration of Ancient Chinese Mathematical Master Liu Hui for his Timeless Influence on Mathematics and Civilizational Exchange.
+[Issue 48 of CAST Newsletter](https://english.cast.org.cn/cms_files/filemanager/1941250207/attach/202412/8f23655a82364d19ad7874eb37b23035.pdf).
+China, Beijing (中国北京市): 中国科学技术协会 (China Association for Science and Technology, CAST), 2024.
+Permission was granted to include it in this material, but the copyright remains with CAST.

 You can download its newest version of the course material from <https://thomasweise.github.io/databases>.
 This version may change since this course and book both are work in progress.